 Course creation is a big enough topic that I’ve actually written a separate, extensive post on how to create an online course to sell.
 I encourage you to read that, but I’ll also run through a few of the key points here.

 The most important is that design matters.
 By design, I mainly mean instructional design (though graphical design is also important).
 This may seem obvious, but you don’t have to look very far to see examples of course creators who haven’t done much more than sketched an outline and then started shooting talking head video, resulting an ineffective – and pretty boring – learning experience.

 Another critical point is that you usually shouldn’t try to launch a completed, polished course into the market.
-Instead, piloting an initial “minimum viable product” – often by just using a Webinar platform – is one of the best ways there is to avoid online course failure.
+Instead, piloting an initial “minimum viable product” – often by just using a Webinar or live streaming platform to pilot your online course idea – is one of the best ways there is to avoid online course failure.

 Finally, I’ve seen again and again that aspiring course creators get hung up on technology – the tools you’ll use to create your course, the online course platform you will use to deliver.
 While these are important, you really shouldn’t make decisions about them until you understand what you are trying to achieve for your business, what you course design requires, and what your learners really need.
 These are points I go into in much more depth in The Key to Choosing an Online Learning Platform to Sell Courses.

 While course creators often put a lot of thought into whether their course will sell and how to create, I find that delivery often gets a lot less attention.
 By “delivery” I’m not just talking about whether you have a good online course platform.
 That matters, but what matters much more is how well you support your learners during the learning process in your online school.